What Does the Bible Say About Ghosts?

 Ephesians 6:12 elucidates the existence of spiritual forces of evil, stating, “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
 This passage reinforces the concept that the spiritual realm is real and that it contains entities opposing God’s kingdom.

-See also What Does the Bible Say About God’s Timing?
+See also What Does the Bible Say About Darkness in the Last Days?

 Furthermore, in 2 Corinthians 11:14, it is mentioned that “Satan himself masquerades as an angel of light.”
 This signifies the deceptive nature of evil spirits and underscores the necessity of discernment when encountering spiritual phenomena, highlighting the possibility that what may seem benign or even “holy” could be deceptive and malevolent.